Dresden Armory

 Nearby Attractions

-Zwinger Palace: Just a short walk from the Armory, this stunning baroque palace is home to several museums, including the Old Masters Picture Gallery, showcasing masterpieces from European art history.
+1. Zwinger Palace: This stunning baroque palace is home to several important museums, including the Old Masters Picture Gallery, which features works by renowned artists.

-Brühl’s Terrace: Often referred to as the “Balcony of Europe,” this beautiful promenade offers lovely views of the Elbe River and is a great spot to enjoy a leisurely stroll or relax in the sun.
+4. Brühl’s Terrace: Often referred to as the “Balcony of Europe,” this scenic promenade offers beautiful views of the Elbe River and is lined with historic buildings and gardens.

 Insider Tips